Happy Financial Awareness Day!

 Do what is best for your Budget

-It’s not a one size way fits all.
+It’s not a one size fits all way.
 This system holds you accountable for your actions.
 It goes by YOUR real numbers in YOUR bank account.
 Not by someone else’s numbers or what you “SHOULD” be spending or saving.
-Its all done how you want it.
+It’s all done how you want it.

 I knew, for the most part, I was already following a weekly budget, but I also knew I could do better.
 We were barely making it to the next payday and had nothing to show for it in the end.
 So with Mike’s new job, I am making it my mission to become a weekly cash envelope budget-er.